TheMagicWorlds/WorldOfHealth/README.md

 ## **🤝Community Contributions**<a name="contributions"></a>

-_Finance World_ is part of the open-source _Magic Worlds_ project.
+_World of Health_ is part of the open-source _Magic Worlds_ project.
 You can contribute by:

 - Forking the repository and submitting pull requests.
 - Reporting bugs and suggesting improvements.